nbsdx/binja-ui-tweaks/README.md

 As of now, the tweaks seem to be rather stable on Ubuntu 16.06, other platforms are unknown.

+# Usage / Installation

+Place the `tweak-installer.py`, `.tweaks`, and `UITweaks` in the plugin directories.

+Available tweaks are listed in .tweaks.
+If you want to disable certain tweaks, you can comment them out by prefixing them with a `#`.

+By default all tweaks are enabled.

 ## UI Wtih All Current Tweaks Applied

 ![Image of All Available Tweaks](http://i.imgur.com/eyiojnd.png)